-Figure 36: June 2016 Hound House Road - Surrey Hills AONB
+Figure 37: June 2016 Hound House Road - Surrey Hills AONB

-Residential roads in the village are in the main irregular and curved which not only provides visual interest but acts as a natural traffic calming device.
+Residential roads in the village are in the main irregular and curved which not only provides visual interest but acts as a natural traffic calming method.
 Newer housing estates from 1970s onwards incorporated cul-de-sacs into their designs, creating a sense of place and community for residents.

 Several of the older residential roads (early 1900s) have a straighter design with grass verges and street trees contributing towards a green and 'leafy' environment.
-In recent years parking has become an issue on residential roads near to the village centre.
+In recent years parking has become an issue on residential roads near to the village centre and has negatively impacted on these grassed verges.